-NCCER HVAC Level 2
+HVAC Level 2 (AHR-3131)

-(Available to Pinecrest, Union Pines, and North Moore High School students)
+(Available to students at North Moore High School, Pinecrest High School, Union Pines Hgih School, and Connect Virtual Academy)

 This course is taught by a National Center for Construction Education and Research trainer.
 Topics include, but are not limited to, compressors, alternating current, refrigerants, heat pumps, leak detection, air quality equipment, fiberglass and fabric duct systems, and metering devices.
 Successful completion of this course allows students to earn their NCCER HVAC Level 2 Credential from the National Center for Construction Education and Research (NCCER).